foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 >Read carefully.
 Starting a Pay As You Go account may require temporary authorization charges to be made against your credit card. {.is-warning}

 <a id="B9" href="#B9">B9.</a> Click **Start Paid Account**.

+<a id="B10" href="#B10">B10.</a> Once you complete the remainder of this guide, be sure to review a Cost Analysis or setup a Budget to ensure that no costs will be incured.